 The VIA Classification of Character Strengths is comprised of 24 character strengths that fall under six broad virtue categories: wisdom, courage, humanity, justice, temperance and transcendence.
 Each one of us possess all 24 of the character strengths that is used in the VIA test in varying degrees making up our own unique profiles.
 They are morally and universally valued, encompass our capacities for helping ourselves and others, and produce positive effects when we express them.
-Knowing your constellation of character strengths is the first step towards becoming aware of your means and using them.
+Knowing your constellation of character strengths is the first step towards living a happier, more authentic life.